 Bond ratings, which typically range from AAA/Aaa (highest) to D (lowest), are assigned by credit rating agencies such as Standard & Poor’s, Moody’s and/or Fitch, as an indication of an issuer’s creditworthiness.

-If agency ratings differ, the security will be considered to have received the highest of those ratings, consistent with the fund’s investment policies.
+If agency ratings differ, the security will be considered to have received the highest of those ratings, consistent with the strategy’s investment policies.

 Fundamental research has been key driver of returns